CyberAgent/patriot-workflow-scheduler/index.md

     Jobs defined in the batch config file will be executed by the worker.
     See [batch config](pbc.html) for more detail on batch config files.

+    In addition, a job management web console is available at 'http://${HOST}:36104/jobs/'